 My son informed me the other day that I haven’t written anything in nearly a year.
 And not for lack of material.
 Honestly, some fairly noteworthy things have occurred during that time.

-I might have written about how right after what is now referred to as “The Mandoline Incident,” I was diagnosed with skin cancer on my head.
-But I usually write humor and I really couldn’t figure out how to spin that one into something hilarious.
+I might have written about how, right after what is now referred to as “The Mandoline Incident,” I was diagnosed with skin cancer on my head.
+But I usually write humor, and I really couldn’t figure out how to spin that one into something hilarious.
 I’m totally fine now, by the way.
-Joke’s on you, squamous cell carcinoma.
+The joke’s on you, squamous cell carcinoma.

-Another blog worthy topic I might’ve written about…my oldest child graduated high school.
+Another blog-worthy topic I might’ve written about…my oldest child graduated high school.
 That’s a big event, right?
-She was accepted to her first choice school, and our families flew up for her graduation and it was fun and fine and I probably shed a few tears during the ceremony, I honestly don’t remember.
+She was accepted to her first choice school, and our families flew up for her graduation it was fun and fine, and I probably shed a few tears during the ceremony, I honestly don’t remember.

-But when I hugged my daughter good-bye and watched her walk down the city street, away from us, her family, her protectors, it was like watching her walk straight out of her childhood.
+But when I hugged my daughter goodbye and watched her walk down the city street, away from us, her family, and her protectors, it was like watching her walk straight out of her childhood.
 And into the unknown.
 And then I was not fine.
 So now, I’ll write.

 I knew I would worry and second guess myself

-And I knew I would feel worry.
-Because up until now I knew pretty much where my child was at all times.
-I knew what time she went to bed, what time she woke up, and what she ate for breakfast.
-Now, overnight, she’s living in a big city and I don’t know if she got enough sleep or what she’s wearing or if she remembered to bring a jacket.
+And I knew I would feel worried.
+Because up until now, I knew pretty much where my child was at all times.
+I knew when she went to bed, when she woke up, and what she ate for breakfast.
+Now, overnight, she’s living in a big city, and I don’t know if she got enough sleep, what she’s wearing, or if she remembered to bring a jacket.
 The only word I can think of to describe all of this not-knowing is…unsettling.

-And of COURSE I am happy for her.
-And of COURSE I am excited for her.
+And of COURSE, I am happy for her.
+And of COURSE, I am excited for her.
 And no, I wouldn’t rather her stay home forever.
 But none of that mitigates the fact that for me, the mom, it does totally suck right now.
-So I am telling you now, parents of younger children, because no one actually told me.
+So I am telling you now, parents of younger children because no one told me.
 It sucks.
 You’re welcome.